Roger Federer Stunned In Loss To John Millman At US Open, New York Heat Got The Best Of Him

 — BBC Sport (@BBCSport) September 4, 2018

-The world No. 2 also mentioned that he believes that the closed roof on Arthur Ashe Stadium didn’t help the situation any.
+The world No. 2 also mentioned that he believes that the closed roof on Arthur Ashe stadium didn’t help the situation any.
 He said that it seems to reduce the air circulation when it is closed.

 Nonetheless, Roger praised John Millman for taking the advantage to win the match.
 He thought he was the better player under such difficult conditions.